Can You Transfer Online College Credits?

 Articulation Agreements and Transferring College Credits

 Another important facet of transferring credits between schools is learning if the school you’re currently attending and the school you want to attend have an articulation agreement.
 An articulation agreement is a relationship between two schools in which they agree to accept corresponding credits towards a degree.
 This is especially helpful for students who may have completed a two-year associate’s degree program and plan to transfer to a different college or university to earn their bachelor’s.
-For instance, National University has articulation agreements in place with over 110 community colleges, making it easier for students to get credit for courses already taken before pursuing a more advanced degree.
+For instance, National University has articulation agreements in place with hundreds of universities and community colleges, making it easier for students to get credit for courses already taken before pursuing a more advanced degree.

 Articulation agreements may differ from school to school.
 However, when a formal articulation agreement is in place, it may make it easier for students to transfer from one particular college or university to another, regardless of whether one is online or has a physical campus.